Physical Address

 export default Car

-We have set a state which have some values, and we will use in another component to access the state elements:
+We have set a state which has some values, and we will use another component to access the state elements:

 import './App.css';